Safety & Security

 The Department of Safety and Security provides Automatic External Defibrillators (AEDs) at all campuses where an officer is on duty.
 The cabinets are equipped with audible alarms and strobes which will activate when opened.
 The cabinets are not locked.
 The locations are as follows:

-• Marple Campus: Founders Hall Second floor near the Cafeteria, Academic Building room 2200 (Security Office), STEM between the Fitness Center and Bean and Burlap, and the front lobby of the Advanced Technology Center.
+• Marple Campus: Founders Hall Second floor near the Cafeteria, Academic Building Main lobby by the Large Auditorium, STEM by the Fitness Center and the front lobby of the Advanced Technology Center.

 • Downingtown Campus, Upper Darby and SouthEast Centers at the Security desk in the Main lobbies.